clemenko/rke_install_blog/README.md

 ### Rancher Design

 Let's take a second and talk about Ranchers Multi-cluster design.
 Bottom line, Rancher can operate in a Spoke and Hub model.
 Meaning one k8s cluster for Rancher and then "downstream" clusters for all the workloads.
-Personally I prefer the decoupled model where there is only one cluster.
+Personally I prefer the decoupled model where there is only one cluster per Rancher install.
+This allows for continued manageability during networks outages.
+For the purpose of the is guide we are concentrate on the single cluster deployment.
+There is good [documentation](https://rancher.com/docs/rancher/v2.6/en/cluster-provisioning/registered-clusters/) on "importing" downstream clusters.

-NEEDS MOAR

 ## Longhorn